vstadnichuk/JuBiC/docs/src/examples/example1.md

 ### Step 5: Define the Parameters

-Define the parameters for solving the bilevel instance using the GBC method and creating an output directory:
+In this step, we will define the parameters for solving the bilevel instance using the GBC method and creating an output directory.
+As mentioned earlier, we use the Gurobi solver in this example for solving the MIP.
+If you prefer another solver, you should replace `GurobiSolver(Gurobi.Env())` with our own solver that inherits from `SolverWrapper`, and implement the required `get_next_optimizer()` method.

 ```julia
 # Set up the solver parameters